 With Mann on board, Iowa State appeared in the Associated Press’ Top-25 poll for the first time since 2005 and defeated two top-10 teams (Kansas and Baylor) in 2012.
 The Cyclones also had four players earn all-conference recognition, including Royce White, who was All-Big 12 First-Team, honorable mention All-American and the Basketball Times’ National Newcomer of the Year.
 White was the 16th pick in the 2012 NBA Draft.

-In his two years at Iowa State, Mann has helped tutor seven all-conference players and mentored back-to-back Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn).
+In his three years at Iowa State, Mann has helped tutor 10 all-conference players and mentored the 2014 Big 12 Player of the Year (Ejim) as well as the last three Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn; 2014-Kane).

 Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and style over substance approach.
 Mann believes in hard work and holding players accountable on the court and in the classroom.

-In his short time in Ames, Mann has already brought with him the Michigan pipeline, having recruited four players from his home state.
-Percy Gibson (Detroit Southeastern) has appeared in 60 games in his two-year career.
-He was considered the top post player in Michigan in the Class of 2011 and was named to the Detroit Free Press’ Six-Player Dream Team as a senior after averaging 21.2 points, 12.0 rebounds and 2.5 blocks.
+In his short time in Ames, Mann has already brought with him the Michigan pipeline, having recruited four highly-regarded players from his home state.
+Percy Gibson (Detroit Southeastern) was considered the top post player in Michigan in the Class of 2011 and was named to the Detroit Free Press’ Six-Player Dream Team as a senior after averaging 21.2 points, 12.0 rebounds and 2.5 blocks.

-Sherron Dorsey-Walker (Detroit Pershing), who redshirted his first season at ISU, was rated No. 125 in the Rivals.com rankings and listed as the second-best player out of Michigan in the Class of 2012.
-Monte Morris (Flint Beecher), an incoming freshman, is one of Mann’s prize recruits.
+Sherron Dorsey-Walker (Detroit Pershing) was rated No. 125 in the Rivals.com rankings and listed as the second-best player out of Michigan in the Class of 2012.
+Morris (Flint Beecher), who dished out 134 dimes as a freshman to go along with 6.8 points, is one of Mann’s prize recruits.
 Morris was named Michigan’s Mr. Basketball in 2013 and was a consensus top-100 national recruit in the class of 2013.

 With three of ISU’s top four scorers in school history hailing from Michigan (Jeff Grayer, Barry Stevens and Victor Alexander), Coach Mann has been instrumental in tapping back into that fertile recruiting ground.